Get 20% off this summer when you book our services!

 Vehicles must be reported in the Clean Truck Check – Vehicle Inspection System (CTC-VIS), pay annual compliance fees, and undergo emissions testing.
 CA DMV registration holds are automatically placed on vehicles that are not compliant with Clean Truck Check requirements.

 • Start by creating an account on the CA website for the CTC-VIS (Clean Truck Check- Vehicle Inspection System).
-The State will charge a registry fee, per vehicle, that needs to be tested (about $30).
+The State will charge a registry fee of $31.18, per vehicle, that needs to be tested

 • Get a test performed by a credentialed tester and have the results sent to California Air Resources Board (sent to CARB by the tester)